 6N3326 – QQI Level 6 Award

 The programme is broad in nature and participants will gain an understanding of Adult Learning principles, as well as information on factors that will both positively and negatively impact training delivery and performance of learners.
-Entrants will be expected to actively participate on the programme and will be required to prepare and deliver a work-based training module, as well as design and implement an effective assessment and evaluation process for the module delivered.
+Entrants will be required to actively participate on the programme and will be required to prepare and deliver a work-based training module, as well as design and implement an effective assessment and evaluation process for the module delivered.
 Learner commitment is also required in the completion of an effective Training Evaluation Report and in the maintenance and completion of a Learner Record.
-This record tracks and records the individual involvement of the learner on the programme and reflects learner views of the effectiveness or otherwise of the various course elements and interventions.
+This record tracks and records the individual involvement of the learner on the programme and reflects learner views of the effectiveness or otherwise of the various course modules and training interventions observed.

 - The final aspect of Assessment is the submission of an individual Learner Record which tracks participant involvement on the programme and gives a Learner perspective on the benefits or otherwise of various course components and training interventions.

 Prospective participants are asked to review the requirements above and are invited to contact our administrative team at 021-4559180 for further details and course information.
 You may also send us a message through our custom contact form here.

 On completion of the programme, Learners will be able to:

 - Outline the concepts and theories underlying the delivery and evaluation of training interventions.

 - Explore the elements which impact on the effectiveness of a training session to include, the learning environment, the trainer, learning methodologies and the group dynamics of participants.

 - Demonstrate an awareness of a range of issues to include equality, diversity and disability in the context of current legislation with regard to training provision.

 - Appraise a range of evaluation models, approaches, tools and techniques used in the evaluation and monitoring of a training and development intervention.

 - Deliver appropriate training content and materials using a range of training aids.